 To enable everyone, and in particular people with disabilities, to access our websites and mobile apps, we have set up a training programme in digital accessibility and improved navigation in accordance with French legislation 2019-768 published 24 July, 2019.

 As part of the O4D programme, we focus on developing essential services and supporting entrepreneurship, boosting local economies and reducing socio-economic divides: Orange for Development.

-We opened our first Orange Digital Centre in Africa and the Middle East in Tunisia in April 2019.
+We opened our Orange Digital Centres in Africa and the Middle East.
 This support programme and accelerator brings together all stages of the digital journey under one roof (raising awareness, education, training, entrepreneurship).
-By 2020, Morocco, Egypt and then all countries across AMEA will have their own Orange Digital Centre and coordinate activities as part of an international network.
+By 2025, 32 Orange Digital Centers should be opened across Africa and Europe (Engage 2025: our new strategic plan)